kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 software.

 In general, courts read limitations of liability and damages exclusions warily, since they can shift an incredible amount of risk from one side to another.
-To protect community's vital interest in giving folks a way to redress wrongs done in court, they "strictly construe" language limiting liability, reading it against the one protected by it where possible.
+To protect the community's vital interest in giving folks a way to redress wrongs done in court, they "strictly construe" language limiting liability, reading it against the one protected by it where possible.
 Limitations of liability have to be specific to stand up.
 Especially in "consumer" contracts and other situations where those giving up the right to sue lack sophistication or bargaining power, courts have sometimes refused to honor language that seemed buried out of sight.
 Partly for that reason, partly by shear force of habit, lawyers tend to give limits of liability the all-caps treatment, too.

 Drilling down a bit, the "limitation of liability" part is a cap on the amount of money a licensee can sue for.
 In open-source licenses,